braveryk7/send-chat-tools/readme.txt

 Miner update.

-Updated to version 1.3.0!
-Here are the main changes...

 Important:

 * PHP 8.0 and earlier will no longer be supported after next minor update (1.4.0).
 The update is now scheduled for April.